laracasts/TestDummy/readme.md

 }
 ```

-Or, to save a bit of time, a helper `Laracasts\TestDummy\DbTestCase` class is included with this package.
+Or, if a DB in memory isn't possible, to save a bit of time, a helper `Laracasts\TestDummy\DbTestCase` class is included with this package.
 If you extend it,
-before each test, your test database will be migrated, and all DB modifications will be channelled through a transaction, and then rolled back on `tearDown`.
+before each test, your test DB will be migrated (if necessary), and all DB modifications will be channelled through a transaction, and then rolled back on `tearDown`.
 This will give you a speed boost, and ensure that all tests start with the same database structure.

 ```php